aws-samples/dms-cdk/README.md

 1. A DMS Replication Instance .
 1. DMS database endpoints (source and target) that is configurable
 1. DMS task(s) for replication that is configurable

 # Pre-requisite

 1. Connectivity: DMS needs a network connectivity between the source database and the target database.
 If the source database in located on-premise ensure port (default 3306 for mysql) is opened by your corporate firewall.
-For cnonfiguring target endpoint the security should group allow connection from the DMS subnet-group.
+For configuring target endpoint ensure that your target RDS security group allows the necessary connectivity.

 1. Secrets Manager to store database credentials : The solution assumes all database creentials are stored in the AWS Secrets manager.Configure the secrets manager for both the source and target databases with necessary parameters like hostname, port, database needed for connectivity.